Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic

-For each pattern they determined the 155 distances from the Market to individual cases and worked out the median of these numbers.
-The medians are denoted by $m_i$ with $i=1$, 2, $\ldots$, $R$.
-In the peer-reviewed version of {\bf W}, the value of $R$ is missing, but in its preprint version, it was stated that $R=1000$.
-There is also no further explanation of how the reported $p$-value was obtained, and so naturally we can assume that the standard Monte Carlo test was adopted.
-That is, the $R$ simulated medians together with the observed median distance $m_0$ for the 155 cases were ordered in increasing order, and the Monte Carlo $p$-value would be the rank of $m_0$ in this series divided by $R+1$.
+For each pattern they determined the 155 distances from the Market to the simulated individual cases and worked out the median of these numbers.
+The medians are denoted by $m_i$ with $i=1$, 2, $\ldots$, $r$.
+In the peer-reviewed version of {\bf W}, the value of $r$ is missing, but in its preprint version, it was stated that $r=1000$.
+There is no further explanation of how the reported $p$-value was obtained, and so naturally we assume that the standard Monte Carlo test was adopted.
+That is, the $r$ simulated medians together with the observed median distance $m_0$ for the 155 cases were ordered in decreasing order, and the Monte Carlo $p$-value would be the rank of $m_0$ in this series divided by $r+1$.

-{\bf W} also used this approach for testing whether the distance between the center-point of the 155 cases and the Market was shorter than expected under their null model (age-weighted population density data), and 1 million points were simulated independently according to the null model, and the distances between the Market and these simulated points were calculated.